LordMirex/WebDaddy/PAYMENT_FLOW_IMPLEMENTATION.md

 3. Send proof of payment via WhatsApp with two options:
    - "I have sent the money" (instant confirmation pathway)
    - "Discuss more on WhatsApp" (discussion pathway)

+## Database Implementation Status

+✅ **SQLite Settings Table**: The existing `settings` table is a flexible key-value store that automatically supports the three new bank settings:
+- `site_account_number`
+- `site_bank_name`
+- `site_bank_number`

+No schema changes required - these settings save/retrieve using the existing INSERT...ON CONFLICT mechanism.

 ---